JohnsonRodrigues/admin2/README.md

 1. To update this package, first update the composer package:

     ```
-    composer update i9code/laravelmetronic
+    composer update i9code/laravelmetronic2
     ```

 2. Then, publish the public assets with the `--force` flag to overwrite existing files

     ```
-    php artisan vendor:publish --provider="I9code\LaravelMetronic\ServiceProvider" --tag=assets --force
+    php artisan vendor:publish --provider="I9code\laravelmetronic2\ServiceProvider" --tag=assets --force
     ```

 ## 3. Usage

-To use the template, create a blade file and extend the layout with `@extends('metronic::page')`.
+To use the template, create a blade file and extend the layout with `@extends('metronic2::page')`.
 This template yields the following sections:

 - `title`: for in the `<title>` tag